grafana/mimir/docs/sources/architecture/store-gateway.md

 For more information about the index-header, please refer to [Binary index-header documentation]({{< relref "../blocks-storage/binary-index-header.md" >}}).

-### Bucket index enabled
+### Bucket index disabled

-When bucket index is enabled, the overall workflow is the same but, instead of iterating over the bucket objects, the store-gateway fetch the [bucket index]({{< relref "../blocks-storage/bucket-index.md" >}}) for each tenant belonging to their shard in order to discover each tenant's blocks and block deletion marks.
+At startup **store-gateways** iterate over the entire long-term storage bucket to discover blocks for all tenants and download the `meta.json` and index-header for each block.
+During this initial bucket synchronization phase, the store-gateway `/ready` readiness probe endpoint will fail.

-For more information about the bucket index, please refer to [bucket index documentation]({{< relref "../blocks-storage/bucket-index.md" >}}).
+While running, store-gateways periodically re-scan the long-term storage bucket to discover new blocks (uploaded by the [ingesters]({{< relref "./ingester.md" >}}) and [compactor]({{< relref "./compactor.md" >}})) and blocks marked for deletion or fully deleted since the last scan (as a result of compaction).
+The frequency at which this occurs is configured via `-blocks-storage.bucket-store.sync-interval`.

 ## Blocks sharding and replication

-The store-gateway optionally supports blocks sharding.
-Sharding can be used to horizontally scale query processing in a large cluster without hitting any vertical scalability limit.
+The store-gateway employs blocks sharding.
+Sharding is used to horizontally scale query processing in a large cluster without hitting any vertical scalability limit.

-When sharding is enabled, store-gateway instances builds an [hash ring]({{< relref "../architecture/about-the-hash-ring" >}}) and blocks gets sharded and replicated across the pool of store-gateway instances registered within the ring.
+Store-gateway instances build a [hash ring]({{< relref "../architecture/about-the-hash-ring" >}}) and blocks gets sharded and replicated across the pool of store-gateway instances registered within the ring.

 Store-gateways continuously monitor the ring state and whenever the ring topology changes (e.g. a new instance has been added/removed or gets healthy/unhealthy) each store-gateway instance resync the blocks assigned to its shard, based on the block ID hash matching the token ranges assigned to the instance itself within the ring.

-For each block belonging to a store-gateway shard, the store-gateway loads its `meta.json`, the `deletion-mark.json` and the index-header.
+For each block belonging to a store-gateway shard, the store-gateway loads its index-header.
 Once a block is loaded on the store-gateway, it's ready to be queried by queriers.
 When the querier queries blocks through a store-gateway, the response will contain the list of actually queried block IDs.
-If a querier tries to query a block which has not been loaded by a store-gateway, the querier will either retry on a different store-gateway (if blocks replication is enabled) or fail the query.
+If a querier tries to query a block which has not been loaded by a store-gateway, the querier will retry on a different store-gateway up to -store-gateway.sharding-ring.replication-factor (defaults to 3).
+The query will fail if the block can't be successfully queried from any replica.

 Blocks are replicated across multiple store-gateway instances based on a replication factor configured via `-store-gateway.sharding-ring.replication-factor`.
 The blocks replication is used to protect from query failures caused by some blocks not loaded by any store-gateway instance at a given time like, for example, in the event of a store-gateway failure or while restarting a store-gateway instance (e.g. during a rolling update).

 This feature requires the backend [hash ring]({{< relref "../architecture/about-the-hash-ring" >}}) to be configured via `-store-gateway.sharding-ring.*` flags (or their respective YAML config flags).

-### Sharding strategies
+### Sharding strategy

 The store-gateway uses shuffle-sharding to spread the blocks of each tenant across a subset of store-gateway instances.
 The number of store-gateway instances loading blocks of a single tenant is limited and the blast radius of any issue that could be introduced by the tenant's workload is limited to its shard instances.